 Role-playing games have the ability to take us out of ourselves and whisk us off to fantasy lands where we can choose to be warriors, mages, dwarves, and any other imaginary creature that suits us.
 We can select our own weapons, and if we are successful, gain strength and are harder to defeat.
 Phantasy Star promised to whisk us off to such a fantasy universe.

-Phantasy Star is the role-playing game developed and published by Sega.
+Phantasy Star is a single-player role-playing game developed and published by Sega.
 It was released on the Sega Master System in 1987, and latterly re-released on the Sega Saturn, PS2, and Nintendo Switch.
-To review, I played this game as part of Sonic’s Ultimate Genesis Collection.
+To review, I played this game as part of Sonic’s Ultimate Genesis Collection (2009).

 The game is set in the fictional Algol star system which contains three planets: Palma – a lush and green planet, Motavia – a desert planet, and Dezoris – an ice planet.
 Algol is ruled by King Lassic, who early in his reign was considered kind and benevolent.
 He later becomes a cruel and sociopathic ruler.
 Soon, a rebellion begins to overthrow the now evil king.
 One hero, who falls during a battle, is Nero.
-His sister, Alis, the main protagonist (incidently, one of the first female protagonists), swears to avenge her brother.
+His sister, Alis, the main protagonist (incidently, one of the first female protagonists for video games), swears to avenge her brother.
 She assembles a party consisting of a warrior named Odin, a wizard named Noah, and a cat-like creature named Myau.
-Together the party swear to kill King Lassic and restore pease to the Kingdom.
+Together the party swear to kill King Lassic and restore peace to the kingdom.

 There are two gameplay modes.
 The first is from a near top down perspective whilst walking around the villages and planet surfaces.
 When exploring dungeons and caves, and in a battle, the view switches to first-person mode.